 The pickup height can be adjusted to either increase/decrease the output from the pickup.
-If you read the section on how pickups work (1.4 Guitar Pickups) you will now that the strings are magnetised by the pickup and then the output is generated by this magnetised string moving back and forth across the pickup.
+If you read the section on how pickups work (see guitar pickups) you’ll know that the strings are magnetised by the pickup and then the output is generated by this magnetised string moving back and forth across the pickup itself.

 If the pickup is moved closer to the strings, the degree to which the strings are magnetised is increased, which in turn increases the output generated by the pickup.
 On the other hand, if the pickup is moved further away from the strings, the output generated by the pickup is reduced.